Wise Solutions: Company history

-Software Releases

 WISE Installation System

 Wise Installation System is a tool for creating Windows setup programs based on WiseScript, which later was renamed to Wise InstallBuild, InstallMaker or InstallMaster and but back to Wise Installation System in version 9.

 Wise Installation System started 1992 as a shareware tool originally distributed via CompuServe.
 In 1994 John McMillan and Brien Witkowski founded Great Lakes Business Solutions (GLBS).
 Wise Installation System Version 4 became available by GLBS in 1995.
 Wise Installation System Version 5 was released in 1996.
 GLBS did separate the application into two different products.
 Wise Installation System and Wise Installation System Enterprise Edition.

 Wise Installation System Version 6 was released in 1998 and the first Version released by Wise Solutions, Inc. The logos, products and product features got trademarks.
 This Version was a game changer for Wise Solutions.
 The new feature SetupCapture will become in Wise for Windows Installer an important feature for system administrators in order to repackage legacy vendor software packages into Microsoft Windows Installer (MSI) technology.